andrew/ultimate-awesome/README.md

 - [awesome-search-engines](https://github.com/naphteine/awesome-search-engines) - Simple list of all kinds of search engines.
 - [awesome-digitization](https://github.com/ndlrf-rnd/awesome-digitization) - A list of list of resources related to heritage digitization priograms tech.
 - [awesome-neuchatbot](https://github.com/NEUChatbot/awesome-neuchatbot) - Series of documents for chatbot development.
-- [awesome-dh-hse](https://github.com/nevmenandr/awesome-dh-hse) - Digital Humanities publications of HSE DH MA program.
+- [awesome-dh-hse](https://github.com/nevmenandr/awesome-dh-hse) - Digital Humanities publications of HSE DH MA program 👨🏻‍🎓.
 - [go-awesome](https://github.com/NightKari/go-awesome) - Go language excellent resource arrangement, to accelerate the implementation of the project.
 - [awesome-developer-swag](https://github.com/niklaskappler/awesome-developer-swag) - A curated list of tshirts, stickers and swags available for developers 🧑‍💻.
 - [awesome-articles-list](https://github.com/nikolaiborisik/awesome-articles-list) - List of article that can be recommended to read.